vedranduzel/Memory-game/README.md

 ## Developer info

 Game shuffles cards every time you start - there is no start button/function at the beggining.
 Both css and html were added after downloading udacity starting code.
-I changed html a little bit but the most is the starting code.
 Javascript was done from the scratch.
 There are event listeners when you click cards, when you click restart and there is a play again button in modal.
 Game is responsive and in all screen widths there will be four cards in the row.